 The National Astronomical Observatory of Japan invites proposals for the Nobeyama 45-m telescope.

-The Nobeyama 45-m telescope is operated by the National Astronomical Observatory of Japan (NAOJ) for centimeter to millimeter wavelengths.
-In this call for observing proposals, four-beam spectroscopy or continuum observations in 80-116 GHz bands, and single-beam spectroscopy or continuum observations in 20-116 GHz bands are offered.
+The Nobeyama 45-m telescope is operated by the National Astronomical Observatory of Japan (NAOJ) for centimetre to millimetre wavelengths.
+In this call for observing proposals, we offer four-beam spectroscopy observations in 80-116 GHz bands and single-beam spectroscopy observations in 20-116 GHz bands.

-2750 hours and 280 hours are expected to be available for open-use observations and Guaranteed Time Observations, respectively.
+1700 hours (including Guaranteed Time Observations and supplemental time) are expected to be available for open-use observations.

-Astronomers and researchers in the related fields (including graduate students) can submit proposals.
+Astronomers and researchers in the related fields (including graduate students) are encouraged to submit proposals.

-Besides, undergraduate students, who are already admitted to graduate schools, can also submit proposals.
+Besides, undergraduate students who are already admitted to graduate school can also submit proposals.

 We only accept proposals written in English.

-Applicants are required to refer carefully to the instruction in this web page, Status Report, and A Guide for Preparation and Submission via Web.
+Applicants are required to refer carefully to the instruction on this web page, Status Report, and A Guide for Preparation and Submission via Web.